kshaffer/musicianship-curriculum/musi198-syllabus.md

 # Licensing #

-(c) 2012 Kris P. Shaffer.
-This work is licensed under a Creative Commons Attribution 3.0 Unported License: http://creativecommons.org/licenses/by/3.0/.
+This work is copyright ©2012 by Kris P. Shaffer and is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License: http://creativecommons.org/licenses/by-sa/3.0/.Creative Commons Attribution 3.0 Unported License: http://creativecommons.org/licenses/by/3.0/.